 This particular quote is what struck me hard.

 If our young men miscarry in their first enterprises, they lose all heart.
 If the young merchant fails, men say he is ruined.
-If the finest genius studies at one of our colleges, and is not installed in an office within one year afterward in the cities or suburbs of Boston or New York, it seems to his friends and himself that he is right in being disheartened, and in complaining about the rest of his life.
+If the finest genius studies at one of our colleges, and is not installed in an office within one year afterwards in the cities or suburbs of Boston or New York, it seems to his friends and to himself that he is right in being disheartened, and in complaining the rest of his life.
 A sturdy lad from New Hampshire or Vermont, who in turn tries all the professions, who teams it, farms it, peddles, keeps a school, preaches, edits a newspaper, goes to Congress, buys a township, and so forth, in successive years, and always, like a cat, falls on his feet, is worth a hundred of these city dolls.
-He walks abreast with his days and feels no shame in not ‘studying a profession,’ for he does not postpone his life, but lives already.
-He has not one chance, but a hundred chances.
+He walks abreast with his days, and feels no shame in not ‘studying a profession,’ for he does not postpone his life, but lives already.
+He has not one chance, but a hundred chances. - On Self Reliance by R.W.
+Emerson

 What Emerson says is that failure is ok as long as you learn from it.
 Make your mistakes but follow the truth!
 Don’t compromise who you are and walk tall.
 Don’t be discouraged when things go wrong, just pick yourself up and keep going.